dougllcooper/cl-template/README.md

 # cl-cookieproject

 This is a cookiecutter template for Common Lisp.
 It's mainly a copy of vindarel/cl-cookiecutter repo with a few changes.
-Removed the travis config (never used it), and removed the roswell directory.
-I use roswell but the directory is just a ros recipe to build an executable.
+Removed the travis config (never used it).
 Added a few commands to the hooks script to initialize qlot and install dependencies.
 It also adds ultralisp to qlot.
 Everything after this is the original README.

 A [cookiecutter](https://github.com/audreyr/cookiecutter) template for Common Lisp projects featuring: